 The best price I’ve seen on a natural peanut butter – or at least one that doesn’t have either of those two toxins – is at Costco again.

-One ounce of peanut butter will cost 11¢ and yield 8g of protein.
+One ounce of peanut butter costs as low as 11¢ and yields 8g of protein.

-I know cottage cheese is an acquired taste, but you can sneak it into things like blender protein pancakes and add it to smoothies for a “cheesecake” flavor – strawberry cheesecake smoothie, anyone?
-It also helps beef up the protein levels of vegetarian meals, like slow cooker meatless lasagna.
+I know cottage cheese is an acquired taste, but you can sneak it into things like Blender Protein Pancakes and add it to smoothies for a “cheesecake” flavor – Cheesecake Blueberry Smoothie, anyone?
+It also helps beef up the protein levels of vegetarian meals, like Slow Cooker Meatless Lasagna.

-The last time I made cottage cheese was a huge failure, so I save myself the heartache and buy it from (you guessed it!) – Costco!
+The last time I made cottage cheese was a huge failure, so I save myself the headache and buy it from (you guessed it!) – Costco!

-One ounce of cottage cheese costs 10¢ and yields 1.7g protein.
+One ounce of cottage cheese costs as little as 10¢ and yields 1.7g of protein.

-Collagen was my go-to source for quality protein when I was training for a marathon (and ate marathon-training oatmeal every Saturday before my long run).
-It’s still my favorite choice of protein because it’s tasteless and odorless, meaning I can add it to my morning coffee (or tea, kombucha, juice, etc.) and BOOM, just like that, I’ve added 10g of protein to my day.
+Collagen was my go-to source for quality cheap food with protein when I was training for a marathon (and ate Marathon-Training Oatmeal every Saturday before my long run).
+It’s still one of my favorite cheap protein sources because it’s tasteless and odorless, meaning I can add it to my morning coffee (or tea, kombucha, juice, etc.), and BOOM, just like that, I’ve added 10g of protein to my day.

-On the average day, one scoop of grass-fed hydrolyzed collagen will cost 65¢ and yield 10g protein!
+On an average day, one scoop of grass-fed hydrolyzed collagen costs as low as 65¢ and yields 10g of protein!

 (One serving is typically one scoop, and one ounce is actually 2.58 scoops).

-From the list above, collagen and beans come in as the highest in protein at 10 grams per ounce.
-Beans are a perfect source of plant based protein!!!
+From the budget protein list above, collagen and beans come in as the highest in protein at 10 grams per ounce.
+Beans are a perfect source of plant-based protein!
+Read even more about protein sources in 12 Natural Ways to Boost Protein in Smoothies without whey protein powder!

 Which cheap and healthy snack foods are high in protein?